 As a farm owner presenting an agreement and then working through it, you most likely understand the document more thoroughly.
 Allowing the other party to take more time going over it and seek advice is important and helps them to be sure of responsibilities - after all, you will be working closely together for at least one if not several years.

 If everyone has a very clear understanding of what they have agreed to there is less room for misunderstanding.
-For some tips on negotiating, Farm Consultant James Allen has a few suggestions in this video.
+Farm Consultant James Allen has some tips on negotiating in this video.

 It is important to go through a contract thoroughly before you sign it and understand all the terms and implications for your farm business.
 If you are not familiar with contracts, get someone you trust such as a farm adviser to go through it with you.